Junk Drawer Robots

-Materials needed: Air-dry clay, Polymer Clay, or Salt Dough; clay tools or plastic knives and/or toothpicks, and items from your junk drawer such as: screws, washers, bolts, small metal coils, paper clips, safety pins, tacks, staples, random plastic game pieces, dice, rhinestones, sequins, mini christmas tree bulbs, buttons, wire, tinfoil, small Alan wrenches, use your imagination!
+Materials needed: Air-dry clay, Polymer Clay, or Salt Dough; clay tools or plastic knives and/or toothpicks, and items from your junk drawer such as: screws, washers, bolts, small metal coils, paper clips, safety pins, tacks, staples, random plastic game pieces, dice, rhinestones, sequins, mini christmas tree bulbs, small hinges, bobby pins, buttons, wire, tinfoil, use your imagination!

 Note: If you are using Polymer clay and intend to bake your Robot, make sure to take special care in selecting your "junk" pieces: keep pill-sized batteries and other dangerous materials out of the oven!